-Tips for taking the pain out of packing school lunch boxesJanuary 29th, 2014 in Health /
+Tips for taking the pain out of packing school lunch boxesJanuary 29, 2014 by Evelyn Volders in Medicine & Health / Health

 School starts across most of Australia this week, so parents and carers are breaking out the lunch boxes once again.
 For some, preparing food that kids will want to eat can become something of a dreaded chore over time, so here are some suggestions to keep both you and the kids interested in nutritious packed lunches.